SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ### Widget "Asset table"

 Shows details of all child devices in a table.
-This is a very powerful widget, which allows you arrange selected properties of objects in a table.
+This is a very powerful widget, allowing to arrange selected properties of objects in a table.

 Parameters to configure: